duointeractive/media-nommer/README.rst

 media-nommer is a Python-based media encoding system, using Amazon AWS as its backbone.

 Status
 ------

-media-nommer is currently in very early development.
-At this time, the software is probably only appropriate for those with a strong grasp on Python and Amazon AWS.
+media-nommer is currently usable, but in development.
+At this time, the software is probably only appropriate for those with a strong grasp on Python.

 Documentation
 -------------

-Documentation may be found on our `website`_.
+Documentation may be found on the media-nommer `website`_.

 .. _website: http://duointeractive.github.com/media-nommer/